Home

 • Nonstick cooking spray

 1. To make the filling: Cook potatoes in boiling water for 15 to 20 minutes, or until tender.
 Drain, and return to pot.
-Mash potatoes, adding milk, Earth Balance, Bragg's, garlic powder, onion powder, salt and pepper.
+Mash potatoes, adding milk, Earth Balance, Tamari, garlic powder, onion powder, salt and pepper.
 Add sour cream.
 Set aside.

 4. Preheat oven to 375F.
 Lightly oil a 9x13" baking dish.